umijs/dumi/docs/lab/index.md

 ### Type & doc comment in source code

-Before API generate, we need to write correct TypeScript definitions and doc comments, to make sure dumi can parse them.
+For generating API automatically, we need to ensure that dumi can devise the content of API via correct TypeScript definitions and doc comments.
 For example the `Hello` component:

 ```tsx | pure
 import React from 'react';